Darwinism refuted by adverse selection experiments

 reasonings (unconsciously) may be: you probably take all the evidence

-in favour of evolution as evidence in favour of Darwinism.
+in favor of evolution as evidence in favor of Darwinism.

 You write: